Sotirisgit/LuxeVitae/README_LuxeVitae.md

 # LuxeVitae Application

 ## Overview
 LuxeVitae is a specialized application designed for patients under the care of cardiologists.
-It offers tools for patients to monitor their health levels by logging daily routines (e.g., gymnastics, running, detox, nutrition) and biomedical data (e.g., heart rate, alcohol consumption, BMI, sleep, medication).
+It offers tools for patients to monitor their health levels by logging daily routines (e.g., gymnastics, running, detox, nutrition, alcohol consumption) and biomedical data (e.g., heart rate, BMI, sleep, medication).

 ## Features
 - **Health Monitoring:** Users can input daily activities and biomedical data to track their health progress.